 Useful tips for climbing Mt Fuji

 Good preparation is key to avoiding problems when climbing Mt Fuji.
-Having the right clothing, equipment, and supplies is recommended and visitors should respect the high altitudes.
-Here is some useful tips to keep in mind.
+Having the right clothing, equipment, and supplies is recommended.
+Visitors should respect the high altitude, and fast-changing mountain conditions.

-• To avoid altitude sickness: trek at a slow pace, take regular breaks, and stay hydrated.
-If you start to feel ill or get a headache the best thing to do is descend the mountain.
+- To avoid altitude sickness: trek at a slow pace, take regular breaks, and stay hydrated.
+If you start to feel ill or get a headache, the best thing to do is descend the mountain.

 How to get there

 Mt Fuji can be approached from all sides by train, bus or car.
-Public transportation to Mt Fuji during the official climbing season is frequent though it’s much more limited outside of this period.
-The most common routes are via Fujiyoshida, Gotemba, and Fujinomiya (all 3 are covered by the JR Pass).
+Public transportation to Mt Fuji is more frequent during the official climbing season, but 2026 timetables and access rules should be checked before traveling.

 Via Fujiyoshida